Purpose

 storage_api:Network dependency: OceanBase Database and MaxCompute must be deployed in the same VPC to achieve low-latency, high-throughput data transmission.

-Permission dependency: The Storage API must be enabled in MaxCompute, and the AccessKey must have the necessary permissions.
+Permission dependency: You must enable the Storage API permission in MaxCompute and ensure that the AccessKey has the corresponding permissions.

 Applicable environments: